 It's bloody, filthy environments like these in which zoonotic diseases originate.

-The novel coronavirus—which experts believe began in a wet market in Wuhan, China—has killed more than 200,000 people worldwide.
+The novel coronavirus—which experts believe began in a wet market in Wuhan, China—has killed more than 1 million people worldwide.
 Why on Earth are these markets still open?

 After releasing footage taken inside "wet markets" (also called "live-animal markets") in Indonesia and Thailand in early April—months after the COVID-19 outbreak began—PETA Asia investigators observed more filth, misery, and death at nearly a dozen other animal markets elsewhere in Asia.
 Despite a growing death toll, calls by world leaders for a ban on such markets, and the continued importance of flattening the curve, they and others like them are still conducting business as usual.

 UN INT Intro Text w/ Responsive Image - *Important Note* You must UNLINK this shared library component before making page-specific customizations.

 These Live-Animal Markets Could Be Where the Next Pandemic Originates